-The crisis impacted sales and earnings as well as the results of the Wipf Group’s individual companies in dif-ferent ways.
-One positive factor is the EBITDA trend which improved despite the difficult economic situa-tion.
-Net income of the Wipf Group closed significantly over prior year.
-Participations dependent on the adver-tising market that were acquired in earlier financial years once again imposed a burden on the operating result.
+Group turnover increased to CHF 174 million (PY CHF 161 million).
+The EBITDA development was particularly positive; despite the challenging economic circumstances.
+The Wipf Group posted an increased annual result.
+Participations dependent on the advertising market that were acquired in earlier financial years once again imposed a burden on the operating result.
 Goodwill writeoffs on these acquisitions encumbered the result.
-Investments in fixed assets amounted to CHF 7.0 million (PY CHF 10.9 million) and were wholly financed internally thanks to high cash flows from oper-ating activities.
-Net financial assets increased in the year under review.
-The equity ratio closed at a solid 57.9%.
-The head count declined slightly with now 576 employees (PY 590).
+Investments in fixed assets amounted to CHF 5.4 million (PY CHF 7 million) and were wholly financed internally thanks to high cash flows from operating activities.
+The equity ratio increased to a healthy level.
+The head count declined slightly to 570 employees (PY 576).

 The Swiss advertising market has experienced a significant recovery from the COVID-19 crisis.
 In 2021, gross advertising spending was 12.3% higher than in the previous year.
 This positive trajectory is continuing and is reflected in the majority of industries in 2022.
 Wipf is certain to profit from this development, too.
 We expect higher volumes in the areas of Digital Services and Direct Marketing in the project business.

 Further information on fiscal year 2021/2022 can be found in our Annual Report.